azkiflay/terraform/README.md

 # Web Server Cluster
 Cluster of web servers is necessary to minimize the risk of a single point of failure.
 Creating a cluster enables you to route and load balance traffic across multiple web servers.
 In AWS, clusters are handled using *Auto Scaling Group (ASG)*.
 ASG has several useful cluster functionalities.
 It can launch a cluster of EC2 instances, monitor their health, replace failed ones, and adjust the cluster size according to traffic load.

 To create an ASG, you need to remove the *resource "aws_instance" "moodle"*.
 Because the resource can create only one instance, but we want to create multiple instances (cluster) to avoid a single point of failure as well as to load balance among them.
 Instead, create the following *launch template* that will be later used to create a cluster.
 Previously, a *launch configruation* was used to created ASGs, but that has been deprecated.
 The preferred way to create ASGs is through *aws_launch_template*.
+Among other parameters, a name for each instance can be given using *tag_specifications, as well as specification of what commands to run on instance launch using *user_data*.
+Now, commands in *user_data* have to be passed encoded using *base64encode()*.
+The *lifecycle* takes care of the order of creating a new instance to replacing an old one that is to be destroyed.
+Notably, necessary information from the old instance has to be copied to the new before the former is replaced by the latter.
 ```bash
   resource "aws_launch_template" "moodle" {
         image_id      = "ami-000d841032e72b43c" # when not cluster --> ami = "ami-000d841032e72b43c" as above